verekia/three-gpu-ecosystem-tests/README.md

   }}
 />
 ```

-This fix is implemented in the R3F Vite examples.

 If checking the backend type is not critical (for example you just want to see which one is used when developing locally) you can use a `setTimeout` to keep things simple: